EFForg/cover-your-tracks/README.md

 ## Credits

-This is a rewrite of the original Panopticlick codebase, developed by Peter Eckersley at the Electronic Frontier Foundation.
+This is a rewrite of the original Cover Your Tracks codebase, developed by Peter Eckersley at the Electronic Frontier Foundation.
 Currently maintained by William Budington.